SvOlli/sorbus/doc/cpu_detect.md

 Because reading the [sourcecode](../src/65c02/cpudetect.s) is very hard, as you can't write code for different variants at the same time, let's use a simple flow chart on how the detection is implemented.
-Red bubbles are a successful detection of a CPU variant.
+Red bubbles show a successful detection of a CPU variant.

 ![flowchart](cpu_detect_flowchart.png)